-Michael Porter, who was a member of our Opera Studio before he joined the ensemble, has enjoyed great success adding new roles to his repertoire, including Mozart's Pedrillo (Die Entführung aus dem Serail), Ferrando (Così fan tutte) and Tamino (Die Zauberflöte).
-During the 2019/20 season this American tenor sings Don Ottavio again in Don Giovanni and his first Arbaces in Idomeneo.
-He can also be seen and heard as Edmondo in Manon Lescaut, a young sailor's voice in Tristan und Isolde and Laërte in Mignon - all new productions.
-His repertoire includes the roles of Andres (Wozzeck), The Novice (Billy Budd), Mosè (ll serpente di bronzo), Steuermann (Der fliegende Holländer /The Flying Dutchman), Brighella (Ariadne auf Naxos) and Helenus / Hylas (Les Troyens).
-He has also appeared here in recital.
-Other engagements have included Monostatos in a new production of Die Zauberflöte at the 2018 Salzburg Festival and Victorin / Gaston (Die tote Stadt / The Dead City) – roles he sang in Frankfurt – at the Semperoper in Dresden, a Squire (Parsifal) at the Staatsoper Berlin and the King in the world premiere of Tonguecat at the Munich Opera Festival.
-He made his debut at Fort Worth Opera singing Brighella.
-Michael Porter was a member of the Opera Theatre of St. Louis and Seagle Music Colony's Young Artist Programs.
+Michael Porter, who left the opera studio to join the ensemble, has thrilled audiences in Frankfurt with many roles including his first performances of Mozart's Pedrillo (Die Entführung aus dem Serail), Ferrando (Così fan tutte) and Tamino (Die Zauberflöte).
+This American tenor can be heard in the 2020/21 season singing Ernesto in a new production of Don Pasquale, Pedrillo, 4th Jew in Salome, Šapkin / The Jolly Prisoner (Janáček's Aus einem Totenhaus / From the House of the Dead) and Chevalier de la Force in a new production of Dialogues des Carmélites.
+The corona shutdown put paid to his singing Laërte (Mignon) and the Graf von Hohenzollern (role debut) in Henze's Prinz von Homburg in Frankfurt and making his debut at La Scala in Milan, as the 2nd Jew in Salome.
+His repertoire includes Don Ottavio (Don Giovanni), Andres (Wozzeck), The Novice (Billy Budd), Mosè (ll serpente di bronzo), Steuermann (Der fliegende Holländer /The Flying Dutchman), Brighella (Ariadne auf Naxos), Helenus / Hylas (Les Troyens), Gaston / Ein Wächter (Schwergewicht oder Die Ehre der Nation / Das geheime Königreich : Heavyweight or the Honour of the Nation / The Secret Kingdom), Edmondo (Manon Lescaut) and a Young Sailor (in last season's new Tristan und Isolde).
+He also appeared here in recital in 2019.
+Guest engagements have included Monostatos in a new production of Die Zauberflöte at the 2019 Salzburg Festival , Victorin / Gaston in Die tote Stadt, a role he sang for the first time in Frankfurt, at the Semper Oper in Dresden, a Squire (Parsifal) at the Staatsoper Berlin and the King in the world premiere of Tonguecat at the Munich Opera Festival.
+He made his debut at Fort Worth Opera as Brighella.
+Michael Porter was a member of the Opera Theatre St. Louis and Seagle Music Colony's Young Artist programes.